Dual Degree Program in ESS: Pre-Professional Track and Athletic Training

 Medical Language and Digital Competencies for Allied Health Professionals

-Courses taken after admission to ES/AT Dual Degree Program
+Courses taken after admission to the dual degree program:

 ATS 702Functional Anatomy and Medical Physiology 13